godotengine/godot-docs/engine_details/architecture/custom_platform_ports.rst

 Some reasons to create custom platform ports might be:

-- You want to :ref:`port your game to consoles <doc_consoles>`, but wish to write the platform layer yourself.
+- You want to port your game to consoles
+  (see also the `Godot website on console support <https://godotengine.org/consoles/>`_), but wish to write the platform layer yourself.
 This is a long and arduous process, as it requires signing NDAs with console manufacturers, but it allows you to have full control over the console porting process.
 - You want to port Godot to an exotic platform that isn't currently supported.